gregf/podfetcher/README.md

 If you are on `linux amd64` there are binary releases.
 Check the latest [release](https://github.com/gregf/podfetcher/releases), extract the tarball cd and run make install (sudo not needed).

-Alterntively you can run `go install github.com/gregf/podfetcher`.
+Alterntively you can run `go get github.com/gregf/podfetcher`.
 See the [Go Install Guide](https://golang.org/doc/install#install) for more information.
 After which you'll want to copy the example configuration files to your podfetcher config directory.

 ```
 mkdir ~/.config/podfetcher